 Oh, just think of it!
 In light of the portrait we have just seen of Jesus, no one can overpower this man!
 He is God in the flesh; He radiates the splendor of God and reveals the glory of God.
 Who can take Him on?
 If Jesus dies in Jerusalem, which He will, it will be clear: It is because He has chosen to die.
 He will not accidentally fall into the hands of sinful men.
 He will, at the Father’s bidding, walk into the hands of sinful men, and they will kill Him.

-Behold the certain victory of the Son.
+Matthew 17 reminds us to behold the certain victory of the Son.

 Behold the willing sacrifice of the Son, and behold the certain victory of the Son.
 He will be raised on the third day.
 Why were the disciples distressed about this?
 Because, just like we talked about on Easter Sunday, they were having a hard enough time trying to grasp the fact that the Messiah would be killed by the Jewish leaders of the day (the leaders of the people of God!).
 And they had no concept of the reality of Jesus’ impending resurrection.
 If only they knew then what they would know soon.
 Behold the certain victory of the Son.

-Behold the humble authority of the Son.
+Matthew 17 reminds us to behold the humble authority of the Son.

 And finally, behold the humble authority of the Son.
 Matthew 17:24–27 says,